OctechSolutions/Aperture/ApertureStage3Report.md

    **Apart from above mentioned common components, components specific to this system is as follows.**

-   - **Reports Component:** This component provides a UI that allows users to report posts / bugs.
-This component requires no special component.
+   - **Reports Component:** This component provides a UI that allows users to report posts/bugs.
+This component requires no additional components.

-   **The following is an example of a component diagram that would be made in order to visualize the system before implementing it.**
+   **The following is an example of a component diagram that would be made in order to visualize a sub-system before implementing it.**

    <figure>
        <center>